Whole roasted pumpkin soup without cream

 Ground cumin– the spice in this soup that makes all the difference.
 You won’t really require stock or broth for this recipe, since it already has enough flavors to make you drooling for more!

-Toasted pumpkin seeds for garnishing.
+Toasted pumpkin seeds and fresh herbs for garnishing.

 How to make roasted pumpkin soup without cream- step by step